connervieira/Bubble/CONFIGURATION.md

 This document explains all of the configuration settings built into Bubble.

+## Product Settings

+Product settings are the settings defined in each product's information.
+This is the information you fill out when creating or editing products on the 'Edit Products' page.

+- Product ID
+    - A unique, unchangeable string that will be used to internally identify a product.
+- Product Name
+    - The human-readable name of a product.
+This is the name that will be shown in the shop.
+- Price
+    - The static price of a product in BitcoinCash.
+This value *does not* fluctuate with the conversion rates of BitcoinCash to USD.
+- Description
+    - This is a description of the product to be shown on the Store page.
+- Product Page
+    - This is a link to a webpage with more information about this product.
+This value will be supplied as the 'href' of an <a> tag.
+- Icon Link
+    - This is the icon that will be shown on the store page.
+This can be a locally hosted image, or an image from a third party.
+This value will be supplied as the 'src' of the image.
+Vector images (SVGs) are recommend for sake of efficiency and loading times, but any web-friendly image format will work.
+- Icon Alt Text
+    - This is the alt text of the product's icon.
+If this value is left empty, the alt text will default to 'Product Name icon', with 'Product Name' being replaced with the name value described above.
+- Action Information
+    - This is a deliberately open ended variable, and is intended to be used by developers working on the 'bubble/store/download.php' page.
+Really anything you want can be stored in this variable.
+For example, you may use this variable to store the download URL of the product, or maybe a private key used to generate license keys.
+This variable isn't really required, but it may come in useful if you'd like to keep your 'bubble/store/download.php' file organized.
+- Enabled
+    - This value determines whether or not the product will appear on the Store page.
+If you'd like to temporarily disable a product on the Store page, set this to false.
+Please note that this does not prevent users from purchasing this product outright.
+It only stops it from appearing on the store page.
+If a user knows the product ID an manually enters it in the Purchase page URL, they can still purchase a disabled product.

 ## Standard Settings

 Standard settings are settings intended to be changed by the user.
 In other words, these are settings that can be changed using the Configuration page on Bubble.